-The 2025 Notes are classified on the Company's Condensed Consolidated Balance Sheets at June 30, 2020 as long-term debt.
+The 2025 Notes are classified on the Company's Condensed Consolidated Balance Sheets at March 31, 2021 as long-term debt.

 Under ASC 470-20, Debt with Conversion and Other Options, an entity must separately account for the liability and equity components of convertible debt instruments (such as the 2025 Notes) that may be settled entirely or partially in cash upon conversion, in a manner that reflects the issuer's economic interest cost.
 The liability component of the instrument is valued in a manner that reflects the market interest rate for a similar nonconvertible instrument at the date of issuance.
 The initial carrying value of the liability component was \$198.6 million.
-The equity component of \$77.4 million, representing the conversion option, was determined by deducting the fair value of the liability component from the par value of the 2025 Notes and is recorded in additional paid-in capital on the consolidated balance sheet at the issuance date.
+The equity component of \$77.4 million, representing the conversion option, was determined by deducting the fair value of the liability component from the par value of the 2025 Notes and was recorded in additional paid-in capital on the consolidated balance sheet at the issuance date.
 That equity component is treated as a discount on the liability component of the 2025 Notes, which is amortized over the seven-year term of the 2025 Notes using the effective interest rate method.
 The equity component is not re-measured as long as it continues to meet the conditions for equity classification.
-The Company allocated the total transaction costs of approximately \$8.8 million related to the issuance of the 2025 Notes to the liability and equity components of the 2025 Notes based on their relative values.
-Transaction costs attributable to the liability component are amortized to interest expense over the seven-year term of the 2025 Notes, and transaction costs attributable to the equity component are netted with the equity component in stockholders' equity.
+The Company allocated the total transaction costs of approximately \$8.8 million related to the issuance of the 2025 Notes to the liability and equity components of the 2025 Notes, and transaction costs attributable to the liability component are amortized to interest expense over the seven-year term of the 2025 Notes, and transaction costs attributable to the equity component are netted with the equity component in stockholders' equity.

-The effective interest rate on the liability components of the 2025 Notes for the period from the date of issuance through June 30, 2020 was 7.7%.
+The effective interest rate on the liability components of the 2025 Notes for the period from the date of issuance through March 31, 2021 was 7.7%.
 The following table sets forth total interest expense recognized related to the 2025 Notes (in thousands):

-Three Months d June 30, Six Months Ended June 30, 2020 2019 2020 2019 Contractual interest expense \$ 1,725 \$ 1,725 \$ 3,450 \$ 3,450 Amortization of debt discount 2,371 2,197 4,698 4,352 Amortization of debt issuance costs 225 224 449 448 Total interest expense for the 2025 Notes \$ 4,321 \$ 4,146 \$ 8,597 \$ 8,250
+Three Months Ended March 31,

+2021 2020

+Contractual interest expense \$ 1,725 \$ 1,725

+Amortization of debt discount 2,511 2,326

+Amortization of debt issuance costs 225 224

+Total interest expense for the 2025 Notes \$ 4,461 \$ 4,275

 The 2025 Notes do not contain any financial or operating covenants or any restrictions on the payment of dividends, the issuance of other indebtedness or the issuance or repurchase of securities by the Company.
-The 2025 Indenture contains customary events of default with respect to the 2025 Notes, including failure to pay (for more than 30 days) interest when due and certain types of bankruptcy or insolvency involving the Company.
-Upon an event of default involving certain types of bankruptcy insolvency, 100% of the outstanding principal and accrued and unpaid interest on the 2025 Notes will automatically become due and payable, and upon other events of default, the trustee under the 2025 Indenture or the holders of at least 25% of the outstanding principal amount of the 2025 Notes may declare 100% of the principal and accrued and unpaid interest on the 2025 Notes to be immediately due and payable.
+The 2025 Indenture contains customary events of default with respect to the 2025 Notes, including that upon certain events of default, 100% of the principal and accrued and unpaid interest on the 2025 Notes will automatically become due and payable.